sitaramc/gitolite-doc/docs/perf.md

 The appendix has a solution for this, using a perl module called Memoize (comes standard with perl); check down there for details.

-[agds]: odds-and-ends#administering-gitolite-directly-on-the-server
+[agds]: odds-and-ends.md#administering-gitolite-directly-on-the-server
-[rsag]: gitweb-daemon#repo-specific-authorisation-in-gitweb
+[rsag]: gitweb-daemon.md#repo-specific-authorisation-in-gitweb
-[lff]: dev-notes#appendix-2-log-file-format
+[lff]: dev-notes.md#appendix-2-log-file-format

 # appendix 1: using `memoize`